Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 <figure markdown>
   <figcaption>
-        <strong><a name='figure_04'>Figure 4</a></strong>: The improved SDoF fit method's predicted tip deflections vs the corrected measured tip deflections for each probe.
+        <strong><a name='figure_05'>Figure 5</a></strong>: The improved SDoF fit method's predicted tip deflections vs the corrected measured tip deflections for each probe.
   </figcaption>
 </figure>

-Were happy with the fit for each probe.
+We are happy with the fit for each probe.
 Our model parameters did not change much from the single probe case.
 This is exactly what we want to see.
 A model should be able to fit multiple probes with the same parameters.

 ## Estimating the EO

 Until this point, we have assumed the EO=8.
 The optimization algorithm will, however, converge to a solution regardless of our choice for EO.
 Which EO is the correct one?

-We can simply repeat the previous exercise for each EO and capture the objective function value.
-The EO that results in the lowest objective function value is the most likely to be correct.
+We can simply repeat the above exercise for multiple EOs and compare the objective function errors.
+The EO that results in the lowest error value is most likely the correct one.

 The code below shows us how to do this: